retro1996/chibicc/README.md

 ## release notes

 1.0.23.3    Forbiding two arguments that cause failure with g++ when compiling vlc (-Werror=invalid-command-line-argument and -Werror=unknown-warning-option).
 Temporary fix for -A that causes infinite loop (ISS-194).
 Fixing attributes found in struct member.
 Updating GNUC from 2 to 3.
-Reporting commit 2e138bb from slimcc (cast to bool).
+Reporting commit 11d0bff from slimcc (new_inc_dec) and removing commit 2e138bb.
+Adding builtin_prefetch found with memcached (ISS-202).

 ## old release notes